 By Eric Onstad

-Three-month zinc on the London Metal Exchange climbed 2 percent in closing open outcry trading to $2,923 a tonne, the highest since June 28 last year.
+Three-month copper on the London Metal Exchange climbed 1% to $6,085 a tonne in closing open outcry trading after hitting a 3-1/2 month low on Monday.

-Additional reporting by Mai Nguyen in SINGAPORE, editing by Louise Heavens
+Additional reporting by Mai Nguyen in Singapore Editing by Louise Heavens/Mark Heinrich/Kirsten Donovan